 B.A., Douglass College/Rutgers University

-Cancer epidemiology; health disparities; public health education.
+Cancer prevention and control, health disparities, public health education

 Publications and Media Placements

 - Arnold LD, *McGilvray M, *Cooper JK, James AS.
 Inadequate cancer screening: Lack of provider-continuity is a greater obstacle than medical mistrust.
 J Health Care Poor Underserved.
 2017;28(1):362-377.